Gordon Giltrap: 1970s

 In 1970, Giltrap signed to MCA Records and released his next album, Testament of Time, which was again a mixture of songs and instrumental pieces. on two future albums.
 It was to be one of the pieces he chose to play on his first television appearance, on Disco 2.

 At this stage, he was managed by Miles Copeland who, amongst others, also managed Wishbone Ash.
 Strings on the album were arranged by Del Newman, who also played keyboards.
 Newman had already worked with many artists of that era including Cat Stevens.
 Thus began a lasting friendship, and later Giltrap wrote the foreword for Newman's 2010 autobiography A Touch From God (It's Only Rock and Roll).
 With Newman's influence, the album had a much fuller sound than Giltrap's previous two albums and he regarded it as a significant step forward.

 His association with Copeland ended when he moved to Philips Records, releasing the 1973 album entitled Giltrap.
 This album featured a much larger band.
-On some of the songs he experimented with early instruments (played by Douglas Wooton and Rod and Joseph Sleeping) and some of his lyrics reflected clearly reflected an interest in historical events.
+On some of the songs he experimented with early instruments (played by Douglas Wooton and Rod and Joseph Sleeping) and some of his lyrics clearly reflected an interest in historical events.
 The drummer on this album was Nicko McBrain, who a decade later would join Iron Maiden.
 The front cover photographs reflect Giltrap as a proud father blowing bubbles together with his then two-year-old son, Jamie.
 The opening track, "When I See My Son", further reflected that pride.
 This was the last album on which he sang lead vocals.
 As he became less convinced by his lyric writing capabilities he began seeking a different path.

 While popular on the folk and university circuit, Giltrap reached a turning point and received greater recognition during the 1970s.
 During this time, Giltrap started to concentrate on more purely instrumental pieces, and in 1976 released the album Visionary, based on the art and poetry of William Blake.
 Whilst recording, he missed the birth of his daughter Sadie, who was born in March 1975.

 Visionary was produced by Jon Miller, who along with guitarist Roger Hand and keyboard player Rod Edwards were known as Triumvirate Productions.
 Hand and Edwards, having listened to demos of some of the material for Visionary, decided that it was time for Giltrap to be dragged, initially reluctantly, into the realm of rock music.
 With this new sound, however, Giltrap found a different audience and gained greater commercial success.
 The success of this album prompted Giltrap to move on from the singer-songwriter approach and to form the Gordon Giltrap Band, which toured extensively in the UK at that time.